JENNA PRUETT

 Picture

-I am an NSF Postdoctoral Fellow at the University of Colorado in Boulder.
+I am an Assistant Professor of Biology at St. Mary's College of Maryland.
 I am an evolutionary ecologist broadly interested in maternal effects and developmental plasticity.
 My current work is on reptile systems with a particular focus on how female nest choice affects development and fitness across life stages.

 Jenna E. Pruett